wujastyk/INDOLOGY/_pages/about.md

 The present project is built on the original [Suśruta Project](http://sushrutaproject.org).

-Funding for this project is generously provided by an Insight Grant from the Canadian SSHRC.
+Funding for this project is generously provided by an Insight Grant from the Canadian SSHRC, and runs from 2025-2029.